Stock market today: A washout on Wall Street sends stocks, big to small, lower

 A separate report said manufacturing in the mid-Atlantic region is growing much better than economists thought.

-Wall Street is hoping for the economy to remain in a “Goldilocks” state, where it’s not so hot that it puts upward pressure on inflation but not so cold that it slides into a recession.
+Wall Street is hoping the economy can remain in a “Goldilocks” state, where it’s not so hot that it puts upward pressure on inflation but not so cold that it slides into a recession.

-Besides hopes for coming cuts to the Fed’s main interest rate, which has been sitting at its highest level in more than two decades, expectations for stronger profit growth from U.S. companies have also helped to drive stocks.
+Besides hopes for coming cuts to the Fed’s main interest rate, which has been sitting at its highest level in more than two decades, expectations for stronger corporate profit growth have also helped drive stocks.

 D.R.
-Horton jumped 9.7% for the largest gain in the S&P 500 after the homebuilder reported stronger profit and revenue for the spring than analysts expected.
-Other homebuilders also rallied, including a 2.6% climb for Lennar and a 2.7% rise for PulteGroup.
+Horton jumped 10.1% for the largest gain in the S&P 500 after the homebuilder reported stronger profit and revenue for the spring than analysts expected.
+Other homebuilders also rallied, including a 2.5% rise for PulteGroup and a 2.1% climb for Lennar.

 In stock markets abroad, European indexes were mixed after the European Central Bank held its main interest rate steady.
 Asian indexes were also mixed.